Sydney Walking Tour to Top Sydney Landmarks by JetSettingFools.com

 Travel Camera

-We’re certain you’ll be snapping tons of photos during your trip – Sydney is so photogenic!
-Rather than relying on your mobile phone to capture the sights, upgrade to an actual camera for higher quality photos.
+Rather than relying on your phone, upgrade to an actual camera.
 We always travel with a Canon Rebel and use a 18-135mm lens

-The Canon DSLR camera is easy to use, comes with heaps of accessories and takes high quality photos – all of which makes it one of the best budget cameras for travelers.
+The DSLR is easy to use, comes with heaps of accessories and takes high quality photos – all of which makes it a great budget camera for travelers.

-Whether you travel with a backpack or a suitcase, you’ll want to be sure to have a great day pack to carry all your essential travel items in!
+Whether you travel with a backpack or a suitcase, you’ll want to be sure to have a great day bag to carry all your essential travel items.

-We carry small day packs when we tour cities on self guided walks – as they are comfortable to wear, have zippered pockets to keep our contents safe and are roomy enough to stow everything we need for the day.
+We use these small day packs – as they are comfortable to wear, have zippered pockets to keep our contents safe and are roomy enough to stow everything we need.

 Australia Travel Insurance